kereru-2014/MobileLibrary/README.md

 #Github workflow

 - Master branch represents the production app that is pushed to Heroku
-- Pull Request approved by current Timelord
+- Pull Request approved by current Timelorde
 - Each feature will be developed on a branch
 - Pull request created when feature branch ready to merge
 - Feature branches will be deleted once the pull request is approved